craigbauerwebdev/easyAjax/jquery.easyAjax/README.md

 	href : moreinfo.html
 });
 ~~~
 When the element with the class of .yourClass2 is clicked the moreInfo template will be loaded.
-This addes our first option (href) and is the only option that is required required optiion to use this plugin with multiple instences of esayAjax.
+This addes our first option (href) and is the only option that is required to use this plugin with multiple instences of esayAjax.

 ### All Options
 | Key           | Value example          |